ramanshahdatascience/nerdydoc/README.md

   it when hosting teaching material on GitHub, but when building or maintaining a software library, I won't.

+But to respect the ecosystem, I'd like `nerdydoc` to play nicely enough with Sphinx.
+The systems will be different enough that "subset" is not a great term, but one should not be able to write a `nerdydoc`-compilable piece of source documentation (docstring, `README`, etc.) that breaks Sphinx.
+Then a `nerdydoc` user has a clear roadmap to migrating to a fancier documentation site when the need arises: simply switch to Sphinx.
+There would be no more overhead than in configuring a Sphinx site in the first place.

 I quite admire [pdoc](https://github.com/BurntSushi/pdoc); its performance, ease of use, and focus on a package's public API is a major inspiration.
 But enough details are different that a different documentation tool may be